How To Fix Gmail Not Receiving Emails

 Opening Gmail in a different browser sometimes results in the problem going away.
 However, you may have to contact customer service if nothing works.

-Gmail is usually a reliable service, as it powers most of the internet’s population in various ways.
+Overall, Gmail is usually a reliable service, as it powers most of the internet’s population in various ways.
 However, incorrect settings or server issues may force some people into missing crucial messages.
-Fortunately, there are ways to combat the problem that doesn’t take a lot of time.
+Fortunately, there are ways to combat the problem that don’t take much time.